huggingface/hub-docs/docs/hub/repositories.md

 ### Dealing with large files

 Do you have files larger than 10MB?
 Those files should be tracked with `git-lfs`.
-When you use Hugging Face to create a repository, we automatically provide a list of common file extensions for these sfiles in `.gitattributes`, which `git-lfs` uses to efficiently track changes to your large files.
+When you use Hugging Face to create a repository, we automatically provide a list of common file extensions for these files in `.gitattributes`, which `git-lfs` uses to efficiently track changes to your large files.
 However, you might need to add new extensions if your file types are not already handled.
 You can do so with `git lfs track "*.your_extension"`.

 ## Best practices

 ### Private Repositories

 You can choose a repository's visibility when you create it, and any repository that you own can have its visibility toggled between *public* and *private* in the **Settings** tab.
 Unless your repository is owned by an organization (more about that [**here!**](TODO)), you are the only user that can make changes to your repo or upload any code.
-Setting your visibility to *private* will ensure that your repo is not discoverable for other users by searching on the Hub, and that anyone other than you who visits the URL for your repo will receive `404 - Repo not found` error.
-Additionally, other users will not be able to clone your repo.
+Setting your visibility to *private* will:

+ - Ensure your repo is not discoverable by other users by searching the Hub,
+ - Other users who visit the URL of your private repo will receive a `404 - Repo not found` error.
+ - Other users will not be able to clone your repo.

 ### Security for repositories

-`git` has an authentication layer to control who can push commits to a repo, but it does not authentify the actual commit authors.
+`git` has an authentication layer to control who can push commits to a repo, but it does not authenticate the actual commit authors.

 In other words, you can commit changes as `Elon Musk <elon@tesla.com>`, push them to your preferred `git` host (for instance github.com) and your commit will link to Elon's GitHub profile.
 (Try it!
 But don't blame us if Elon gets mad at you for impersonating him)